‘ONE IN A MILLION’ BERNIE

 On August 17, 2007 Bernie was diagnosed with peritoneal mesothelioma.
 Once again, he fought valiantly.
 Ready to enter into heavenly rest, Bernie died peacefully on November 27, 2007.
 Bernie Banton AM was honoured and farewelled by thousands of Australians at a State funeral.

-Bernie’s legacy of helping others lives on through the Bernie Banton Foundation, established in 2009.
+Bernie’s legacy of helping others lived on through the Bernie Banton Foundation, established in 2009, and continues through this website.